On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Capacity Bounds and Asymptotic Characteristics

 {while} the capacity of the {BC-OIC} is upper-bounded as

 \end{proposition} \begin{IEEEproof} {We sketch the proof as follows.
 The upper bound~\eqref{eq:56} for the {EC-OIC} is derived by first relaxing the intensity constraint~\eqref{eq:equiv_ecmc} on the equivalent input to~\eqref{eq:equiv_ecmc1} (i.e., ignoring the stop-loss mean inequality constraints~\eqref{eq:equiv_ecmc2}) and then using the symmetry of the {EC-OIC} capacity (shown in \eqref{eq:symmetry}).
-Along similar lines and using~\eqref{eq:12}, \eqref{eq:57} can be easily obtained for the {BC-OIC}.} \end{IEEEproof} In~\cite{moserwangwigger18_3}, the authors {have studied the capacity of the peak-limited MISO OIC with an inequality constraint on the total average intensity}.
-We denote the capacity in {this scenario as $\mathsf{C}_{\textnormal{B-TA}}(\mathbf{h},\alpha,\sigma^2)$, where $\alpha$ denotes the ratio between the maximum allowed total average intensity and the maximum allowed peak intensity,} and here it can serve as a upper bound as well.
+Similarly, we can obtain the upper bound \eqref{eq:57} for the {BC-OIC}, where the minimization operator follows from~\eqref{eq:12}.} \end{IEEEproof} In~\cite{moserwangwigger18_3}, the authors {have studied the capacity of the peak-limited MISO OIC with an inequality constraint on the total average intensity}.
+We denote the capacity in {this scenario as $\mathsf{C}_{\textnormal{B-TA}}(\mathbf{h},\alpha,\sigma^2)$, where $\alpha$ denotes the ratio between the maximum allowed total average intensity and the maximum allowed peak intensity,} and here it can serve as {an} upper bound as well.

 \begin{proposition}[Upper bound by MISO capacity] {The capacity of the {EC-OIC} is upper-bounded as

 while} the capacity of the {BC-OIC} is upper-bounded as